BerkinAker/react-bootstrap/README.md

 ### Bootstrap 4 to Bootstrap 5

-If you would like to update React-Bootstrap within an existing project to use Bootstrap 5, please read our docs for **[migrating to React-Bootstrap V2][v5-migration]**.
+If you would like to update the React-Bootstrap within an existing project to use Bootstrap 5, please read our docs for **[migrating to React-Bootstrap V2][v5-migration]**.

 ### Bootstrap 3 to Bootstrap 4